LanguageOfStress/theory/examples/Example-Child_Crying.md

 * **Deviation:** The magnitude of difference between what you expected (the archetype) and what you're experiencing (the outcome).
 * **Rigidity:** How tightly you're holding or defending that expectation.
 High rigidity \= maximum sensitivity to deviations.
-* **Interpretation:** Your intuitive assessment of what the deviation *means*—what causal chain might follow, how bad the implications could be.
+* **Interpretation:** Your intuitive assessment of what the deviation *means*—what causal chain might follow, how bad (or good) the implications could be.
 This is where "making mountains out of molehills" happens—when interpretation magnifies a small deviation into perceived catastrophe.
 * **Self-Relevance:** How deeply the threatened archetype is integrated into your Archetype of Self.
 Threats to things nested within your identity create exponentially greater distortion.

 Let's calculate the topographical distortion for each signal:

 ### **The Conversation (Strong Signal, Small Distortion)**
+**Signal Strength: Strong, clear**

 **Deviation: Small to Moderate**